Blotting Paper Before Setting Spray: Oily Skin Touch-Up Order

 Quick answer

-Yes, blotting paper before setting spray usually gives a cleaner result when skin already looks oily.
-Remove surface shine first, then use a light amount of setting spray only if your makeup still needs support.
+Use blotting paper before setting spray when skin already looks oily.
+Remove surface shine first, then use a light mist of setting spray only if your makeup still needs hold or a more unified finish.
+After setting spray, blot only later if oil returns.

 When blotting before setting spray makes the biggest difference